Home - Vegetables - Roasted Brussels Sprouts with Crispy Parmesan

 • Transfer the sprouts to a large rimmed baking sheet.
 Toss with the oil and the Parmesan.

 • Place under the hot broiler until the sprouts are golden and the cheese is bubbling, about 5 minutes depending on the power of your broiler.
-Rotate the pan and stir the sprouts around about halfway through.
+Rotate the pan and stir them around about halfway through.

 • Sprinkle with salt and serve.